booptroopeugene/booptroopeugene/posts/booptroop’s-discord-creative-limelight-killagram91.md

 summary: Discord thoughts from user killagram91!
 tags:
   - post
-  - art
-  - Black Lives Matter
-  - black lives matter poetry
+  - prose & poetry
   - challenging the system
   - fourtwenty
-  - killagram91 contributions
+  - killagram91
-  - oregon poets
-  - Poems
-  - Poetry
-  - poets
   - police misconduct
   - smoking
   - voices of the community
 ---
-From user killagram91! ©

-June 1, 2020

-I be smokin this spliff
+"I be smokin this spliff

 Smoke floatin by